smcmullan-ncirl/SSPProject/README.md

 This will start the processing of the data records from the Open Mobile Performance dataset to the Kafka broker by default.

 ### Configuration Options
-If you would like to enable/disable Kafka, PostgreSQL or CSV processing then you need to edit the following file and rebuild the project and re-run the application as described above:
+If you would like to enable persistence of the source dataset records to Elasticsearch to allow inspection using Kibana then you need to edit the following file and rebuild the project and re-run the application as described above:

     ssp-data-import/src/main/resources/config.properties